Hypoxic-Ischemic Encephalopathy (HIE) Lawyers | Our Birth Injury Litigation Experience

 From the time the mother arrived at the hospital, medical personnel failed to properly monitor both her and her baby.
 Shortly after arriving at her hospital’s labor and delivery unit complaining of labor and contractions, the mother was told she was not ready to deliver, and she was sent home.
 The mother came back to the hospital a couple of hours later, and the physicians and residents used Pitocin to induce labor.

 The baby’s heart rate tracings were non-reassuring over a 24-hour period, and her umbilical cord was compressed.
 Umbilical cord compression is a known cause of fetal oxygen deprivation and HIE.
 The medical team encouraged vaginal delivery, but active pushing caused very concerning fetal heart tracings.
 An emergency C-section delivery was finally ordered, but it was too late.
 The little girl was born with very low Apgar scores, which are scores used to help assess the overall health of a baby and the likelihood that the baby will need medical intervention.
 Her scores were 0 at one minute and 0 at five minutes, and she wasn’t breathing.
 Resuscitation maneuvers were initiated right after birth, but the medical team had difficulty placing the breathing tube in the little girl’s airway.
-After several failed attempts at placing the tube, the physicians finally succeeded at securing her airway.
+After several failed attempts at placing the tube, the physicians finally succeeded in securing her airway.

 The HIE Diagnosis